pingakshgaur/TatvaX-AI-PROTOTYPE/README.md

 #### **❌ Voice Input Not Working**

 **Solutions:**
-- ✅ Use Chrome or Firefox (recommended)
+- ✅ Use Chrome or Edge (recommended)
 - ✅ Grant microphone permissions
 - ✅ Check microphone is not in use
 - ✅ Speak clearly in quiet environment